siberianfox/g2wiki/Configuration-for-Firmware-Version-0.99.md

 <br>
 # Settings Details
 ## Motor Settings
+Motor travel settings can be done one of two ways.
+You can enter the steps per unit `{su:...}`, which sets the number of steps the code will emit to travel one complete unit - millimeter, inch, or degree.

+Or you can enter the parameters that compute the steps per unit, which are:
+- Step angle: `{1sa:...}`
+- Travel per revolution: `{1tr:...}`
+- Microsteps: `{1mi:...}`

-_Note: In TinyG the motor travel settings are independent of each other.
+are independent of each other.
 You don't need to put them into an equation - the board does that for you.
 For example, if you want run motor #1 with a 200 step per revolution motor, a 3mm GT2 timing belt with a 20 tooth pulley, and 8 microsteps you simply enter:_
-* $1sa=1.8
-* $1tr=60   (which is 3 * 20)
-* $1mi=8

 ### 1ma - Map Motor to Axis
 Axes must be input as numbers, with X=0, Y=1, Z=2, A=3, B=4 and C=5.
 As you might expect, mapping motor 1 to X will cause X movement to drive motor 1.
 The example below is a way to run a dual-Y gantry such as a 4 motor Shapeoko2 setup.
 Movement in Y will drive both motor2 and motor4.